eduard93/Cache-MDX2JSON/README.md

 1. Run in terminal (namespace where you installed MDX2JSON):

         do ##class(MDX2JSON.Installer).Update()

 You can also supply parameters such as fork, desired branch/commit, target namespace, authorization information.
-Please refer to Caché documentation of MDX2JSON.Installer for correct syntax.
+Please refer to Caché documentation of MDX2JSON.Installer class for correct syntax.

 Requests
 -----------